5 Customer Engagement Strategies These Hotel Brands Use to Win

 One hotel exemplifying this strategy is Hotel Del Coronado in San Diego.
-They keep a live video stream on their website so potential guests can see what's going on, day and night.
-Consumers tend to love the authenticity of a live video because it likely can't be doctored or spruced up with editing.
-These videos can help customers feel like they know what to expect from your brand.
+They keep a live video stream on their website so potential guests can see what’s going on, day and night.
+Consumers tend to love the authenticity of a live video, but if you’re exploring video as part of a holistic marketing strategy, edited videos also perform well.
+Videos help customers feel like they know what to expect from your brand.

 There are other ways to inspire authenticity and engage customers besides live video.
 Social media influencers act as real-life brand ambassadors and can be incredibly useful.
 Brands tend to earn $6.50 in returns for every $1 spent on influencer marketing.
 When incorporated into a holistic strategy, influencer marketing can establish brand authenticity and help bring more traffic through the door.

 HI Los Angeles, a hostel in Santa Monica, has already taken advantage of the trend.
 They’ve partnered with Ana Dominguez, travel blogger on the site The City Sidewalks, to create an inspiring campaign about their beach-side accommodations.
 Their collaborated video was distributed across multiple social media platforms, including Facebook, Instagram, Twitter and Snapchat, to engage social media users and inspire more interest in their brand.